darlinghq/darling-docs/src/internals/threading/thread-implementation.md

 native libpthread to start a thread.
 Once native libpthread sets up the thread, the control is handed over to Apple's libpthread.

-This carries its own share of complications.
-Apple's libpthread needs control over the stack, hence we cannot use the stack provided and managed by native libpthread.
-Furthermore, someone needs to call `pthread_join` on the native Linux pthread object in order to free all associated resources.
+Apple's libpthread needs control over the stack, so we cannot use the stack provided and managed by native libpthread.
+Therefore we quickly switch to a different stack once we get control from the native libpthread library.

-This is why there is a special "reaper" thread fired up once the macOS application starts using threads.
-Note that starting additional threads not directly initiated by the application - such as the reaper thread - is of no concern on Darling.
-The use of Grand Central Dispatch (libdispatch) involves possible creation of many unsolicited threads, so applications are not expected to treat additional threads as a sign of "cracking", like some Windows apps may do.